shaundawson/blog-gatsby-react/content/episode1/index.md

 description: This week I have Hari Ziyad and Ahmad Greene-Hayes over for dinner to talk about Education and Blackness
 date: '2018-12-20'
 image: 'blackademia.jpg'
-tags: ["hariziyad ", "ahmadgreenhayes "]
+tags: ["hariziyad ", "ahmadgreenhayes ", "ellentube ", "kevinhart4real ", "racebaitr "]
 ---

 <div>